Hispania (personification): The beginnings

-Rise and cosolidation
+Rise and consolidation

 In the period of the so-called Pax Romana new allegorical representations of Hispania were created.
 At this time, the Hispanic peninsula was divided into three regions: Tarraconensis, Lusitania and Bætica.
-However, the coins minted by Galba, Vitellius and Vespasian (68-69 AD period) show Hispania as a unit and were issued in Hispania from Tarraco, but not only in Hispania, but also in Rome and in some places in Gaul.
+However, the coins minted by Galba, Vitellius and Vespasian (68–69 AD period) show Hispania as a unit and were issued in Hispania from Tarraco, but not only in Hispania, but also in Rome and in some places in Gaul.

 The legend HISPANIA appeared for the first time in the Galba empire, complete with two types of representations: One with a bust of a young woman and the other with a full-length woman; both stamped with laurel and dressed in a stole and tunic, their attributes being the ears of corn —symbol of fertility— and two indigenous weapons, the short javelins and the round shield or caetra.
 The series of denarii issued by Galba in Tarraco (from April to June 68 AD) represent the emperor in an equestrian position oriented to the left and in others to the right or his bust on the obverse and with the legend HISPANIA.
 It has the attributes of spikes, javelins and caetra.
 Its corresponding gold coin was possibly also minted in Tarraco.

 A golden coin with Hispania in full length also appears at that time.
 It shows the bust of the emperor Augustus deified with radiated crown and on the back the allegory of Hispania, shelf and carrying ears of wheat in his right hand, two javelins and the caetra with his left hand, with the legend HISPANIA at the top.